 Our editors independently selected these items because we think you will enjoy them and might like them at these prices.
 If you purchase something through our links, we may earn a commission.
 Pricing and availability are accurate as of publish time.
 Learn more about Shop TODAY.

-When it comes to furnishing a room, buying a coffee table might seem like an afterthought.
-You might be more focused on finding the right couch for your space or the perfectly comfortable armchair.
+When it comes to furnishing a room, buying a coffee table might not be first on your list.
+Perhaps you are more focused on finding the right couch for your space or the perfectly comfortable armchair.
 But according to Los Angeles-based interior designer and CEO of KMW Interiors Kita Williams, the coffee table is often the anchor in the room — especially in larger living spaces.
 Some of the best styles to consider include coffee tables with lift tops for extra utility, coffee tables with storage for similar function and round coffee tables to manage smaller spaces.

 ... a good place to start the narrative that will be your living room